Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: Application to Remote Earthquake Triggering

 \section{Application to Remote Earthquake Triggering}

-Dynamical triggering refers to the induction of earthquakes by weak, low-frequency seismic waves from distant large events, capable of provoking new ruptures thousands of kilometers away, well beyond typical aftershock zones \cite{Pollitz2012,Mendoza2016,O'Malley2018}.
-The phenomenon is still not fully understood, as its underlying causal mechanisms remain unidentified, with several competing hypotheses yet to be conclusively validated \cite{Chengzhi_reviewtrig2023}.
-Recently, Refs.\cite{Charan2020,Charan2021Remote} proposed a new mechanism rooted in the breaking of Hamiltonian symmetry due the interplay of rotational effects and friction in which stressed systems develop extreme sensitivity to small perturbations of any frequency without the need for resonance.
-Here, we reinterpret the formulation of Refs.\cite{Charan2020,Charan2021Remote} within our framework, revealing a significantly broader domain of application.
+Dynamical triggering refers to the induction of earthquakes by weak, low-frequency seismic waves originating from distant large events.
+These waves can provoke new ruptures thousands of kilometers away, well beyond typical aftershock zones \cite{Pollitz2012,Mendoza2016,O'Malley2018}.
+Despite extensive study, the phenomenon remains incompletely understood, as its causal mechanisms have yet to be definitively identified, with several competing hypotheses still unvalidated \cite{Chengzhi_reviewtrig2023}.

+Recently, \cite{Charan2020,Charan2021Remote} proposed a novel mechanism based on the breaking of Hamiltonian symmetry caused by the interplay of rotational effects and friction within fault gouges.
+This mechanism predicts that stressed systems develop extreme sensitivity to small perturbations of any frequency, without requiring resonance.
+Here, we reinterpret the formulation of \cite{Charan2020,Charan2021Remote} within our framework, revealing a significantly broader domain of applicability.